-During off-season or winter season, we usually bid farewell to our inflatable boats temporarily.
+During off-season or winter season, we usually bid farewell to our beloved inflatable boats temporarily.
 But, storing an inflatable boat for a long period of time can be risky if not done correctly.

 Wash your inflatable boat